mamaral/Onboard/README.md

 Drop the OnboardingViewController and OnboardingContentViewController header and implementation files into your project, import them into your AppDelegate, and you're ready to create an awesome onboarding experience for your users!

-Create individual pages by creating an OnboardingContentViewController, providing it a title, body, image, text for an action button, and within the action block
+Create individual pages by creating an OnboardingContentViewController, providing it a title, body, image, text for an action button, and within the action block handle whatever you want to do when the users press the button.
+If you don't want a button, you can leave both the button text and action handler nil.

 ```js
 OnboardingContentViewController *firstPage = [[OnboardingContentViewController alloc] initWithTitle:@"Page Title" body:@"Page body goes here." image:[UIImage imageNamed:@"icon"] buttonText:@"Text For Button" action:^{